chc200/LearningPython/README.md

 2)Fib sequence
 I completed this solution using recursion simple solution just adding all of the values to a list and sorting it.  (we can sort it because we know the values gradually get larger thus placing them in the right order ;))

+3) Primes
+Asks you to solve for all of the prime numbers under x value.
+Completed and added values to a list.